Rspack Integration

 Rspack v1 note: Rspack v1 itself supports older Node versions, but Shakapacker requires Node 20+.

-Current CI coverage note: Shakapacker currently validates rspack v2 using 2.0.0-beta.6.
-The rspack v2 dev dependencies are intentionally pinned while v2 is in beta and should be revisited when stable 2.0.0 is released.
+Current CI coverage note: Shakapacker currently validates rspack v2 using 2.0.0-rc.0.
+The rspack v2 dev dependencies are intentionally pinned while v2 is pre-release and should be revisited when stable 2.0.0 is released.

 Why upgrade to Rspack v2?